 In March 2020, the World Health Organization declared COVID-19 a pandemic.
 The COVID-19 pandemic has negatively impacted the global economy, disrupted global supply chains, and created significant volatility and disruption in the financial and capital markets.
 We are unable to accurately predict the full impact that the ongoing COVID-19 pandemic will have on our results from operations, financial condition, and scientific and clinical activities due to numerous factors that are not within our control, including the duration and severity of the outbreak, stay-at-home orders, business closures, travel restrictions, supply chain disruptions and employee illness or quarantines, which could result in disruptions to our operations and adversely impact our results from operations and financial condition.
-In addition, the COVID-19 pandemic has resulted in ongoing volatility in the financial and capital markets.
-If our access to capital is restricted or associated borrowing costs increase as a result of developments in financial markets relating to the COVID-19 pandemic, our operations and financial condition could be adversely impacted.
+In addition, the COVID-19 pandemic has resulted in ongoing to the COVID-19 pandemic, our operations and financial condition could be adversely impacted.
 In addition, we may experience delays in conducting our clinical trials as a result of stay-at-home orders or otherwise, which would delay our drug development process.